-Unfortunately, many people confuse gameness with aggression, and that’s not a new problem.
-Reading old pit bull books or magazine articles, it seems the authors have to remind the reader a few times that aggression and gameness aren’t even necessarily related.
+Unfortunately, many confuse gameness with aggression, which is not a new problem.
+Reading old pit bull books or magazine articles, the authors have to remind the reader a few times that aggression and gameness aren’t necessarily related.
 Consider this passage from the book “Dogs of Velvet and Steel”:

-“Folks who don’t know much about Pit Bulls, are inclined to consider aggressiveness to be gameness.
+Folks who don’t know much about pit bulls, are inclined to consider aggressiveness to be gameness.
 As I mentioned earlier, there is no correlation between the two.
 Many dogs of other breeds will aggressively snarl, attack, and bite.
 The game dog will stay and fight no matter how hard he is bitten or tossed around.
 The dog that is not game will give up when bitten hard enough or after fighting a relatively short time without winning.
-The point is this – the dog who is aggressive is not necessarily game – and the dog who is passive may be the gamest one in ten counties.”
+The point is this – the dog who is aggressive is not necessarily game – and the dog who is passive may be the gamest one in ten counties.

 Aggression wasn’t selected against, but according to all the sources I can find, it wasn’t particularly sought after either, at least not by the most knowledgeable minds.

-However, there are many traits a dog could be bred for that would help him in a fight, and there’s no way they wouldn’t have been selected for along with that cardinal trait of gameness.
+However, there are many traits a dog could be bred for that would help him in a fight, and there’s no way they wouldn’t have been selected for, along with that cardinal trait of gameness.

-For a dog to be successful, he had to enjoy conflict.
+For a pit bull to be successful, he had to enjoy conflict.
 It doesn’t matter how game he is if he doesn’t set his mind to winning the fight.
 So a desire to engage in conflict was essential.
 But that doesn’t necessarily mean a fight.
 It merely means overcoming resistance.
-A game dog might grab hold of tree root and spend hours trying to pull it from the ground.
+A game dog might grab hold of a tree root and spend hours trying to pull it from the ground.
 This is one of the reasons weight pull remains a favorite sport for pit bulls.

 A fighting dog would also benefit from being physically powerful.

-These people would have to handle the dog while he’s in full drive, and possibly when he’s injured.
-If the dog posed any threat at all, he would not be permitted into the pit.
+These people would have to handle the dog while he’s in full drive and possibly when he’s injured.
+If the dog posed any threat, he would not be permitted into the pit.
 In fact, he would not be allowed to live.
-The old pit men had absolutely no tolerance for human aggression.
+The old pitmen had no tolerance for human aggression.
 Dogs who showed the slightest hint of it were culled without hesitation.
 They were playing a dangerous game and understood the consequences of having a dog with the abilities of a fighting dog, who decided to turn those traits towards human prey.

 And that brings us to the modern world of pit bulls.

 If, on the other hand, you get a dog who loves conflict, is physically strong and game, but lacks that sort of social attachment to humans, you legitimately have a potential nightmare on your hands.
 It really can go either way.

 At this point in history, however, there is no standard pit bull temperament, at least not one you can count on.
-I believe the reason there are so many conflicting reports about pit bulls is due to the lack of purpose breeding.
+I believe there are so many conflicting reports about pit bulls due to the lack of purpose breeding.
 The dogs are changing, and not necessarily in good ways.

 Thankfully, there is hope for the pit bull.
-There is a new sport designed to encourage owners to develop and celebrate the traits that made pit bulls such great dogs years ago, without the bloodshed.
-It’s called GRC which stands for “Gameness, Relationship, Control.”
+There is a new sport designed to encourage owners to develop and celebrate the traits that made pit bulls such great dogs years ago—without the bloodshed.
+It’s called GRC, which stands for Gameness, Relationship, and Control.
 The sport stresses social responsibility (relationship and control) along with gameness.
 I believe this sport is the best thing to happen to the breed since fighting them was outlawed.
 While it was designed with pit bulls in mind, it’s open to all breeds.
-If you want more information about it, you can go to GRCdogsports.com
+If you want more information about it, you can go to GRC Dog Sports.